These databases are freely accessible online.

 Global Health Cost Effectiveness Analysis (GH CEA) Registry

 In 2022, the Global Health Registry formally merged with the Cost-Effectiveness Analysis (CEA) Registry.
 The Registry is a database of cost-effectiveness analysis studies that evaluate a variety of health interventions worldwide.
 It:

 - focuses on those interventions designed to mitigate disease burden

 - research literature on the economic value of global health interventions

 - measuring the cost-effectiveness of an intervention

 Basic searches may be conducted without charge:

-- GuidelinesInPractice.co.uk supports the implementation of best practice
+- Medscape UK guidelines summarises clinical guidelines for primary care and supports the implementation of best practice

 The database has been developed to give rapid access to bibliographic details and abstracts of randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines in physiotherapy.

-PubMed (otherwise known as Medline) is provided by the US National Library of Medicine. it includes 19 million references to journal articles in life sciences with a concentration on biomedicine.
+PubMed is provided by the US National Library of Medicine.
+It includes 35 million references to journal articles and ebooks in life sciences with a concentration on biomedicine.